Someone who is not highly sensitive may not even notice these smells, and here I am, barraged by the stink.

 It’s immediately obvious that my neighbor, who lives four houses away, has already enjoyed a cigar this morning.
 I smell its remnants in my carport.
 Yuck.
 Who needs to have a cigar at 6 a.m., anyway?
 I plop myself into my car, only to discover evidence of my husband’s late-night run for burgers and fries.
 Did he leave a wrapper behind, one might ask?
 No, he did not.
 I can tell he went out because the scent of meat and vegetable oil left in the car is as strong to my nose, 12 hours later, as if the bag of fast food was still right beside me.

-A person who is not highly sensitive wouldn’t even notice these smells, and here I am, barraged by the stink.
-I start to feel worn down, then stressed and overwhelmed, and finally, it makes me irritable and on-edge.
+Someone who is not highly sensitive may not even notice these smells, and here I am, barraged by the stink.
+I start to feel worn down, then stressed and overwhelmed, and finally, irritable and on-edge.

 I guess I get smangry a lot.
 Do you ever get smangry?

-The irony is, even when I’m smangry, I don’t want to look or act angry to people who are just living their lives and not meaning to overwhelm my senses.
+The irony is, even when I’m smangry, I don’t want to look or act angry to people who are just living their lives and not meaning to overwhelm my sensitive nose.
 In an attempt not to hurt their feelings, I often excuse my need to leave the door open:

 “I like to keep the door cracked because that handle gets stuck and people think the door is locked,” I might say.